kinjames/Odin-project1-recipe/README.md

 responsive.
 This responsive recipe page is going to undergo some changes and be implemented to use an API.
 An API that will bascially bring 100's of recipes.
+It is going to be categorised in local and continental dishes